Managing Virtual Edges and Virtual Edge Nodes

 Edit Virtual Edge: Change the Virtual Edge Host Name or Description.

 Change Group: Enables moving the Virtual Edge to a different Virtual Edge Group.
-Because Site Label and Distribution Zone is configured at the group level, the VE will inherit the configurations of the new group.
+The Change Group dialog displays the current group assignment and provides a dropdown to select the target group.
+Because Site Label and Distribution Zone is configured at the Group Level, the VE will inherit the configurations of the new group.
 Any Virtual Edge Nodes managed by the given VE will be redistributed to other VEs in the original VE Group.
 If a Virtual Edge is alone in a VE Group, it cannot be moved.

-Clicking on the actions button to the far right of a Virtual Edge within the tabl reveals available actions for the Virtual Edge.
+Clicking on the Actions button to the far right of a Virtual Edge Node within the table reveals available actions for the Virtual Edge Node.
 These actions include the following:

 Edit Virtual Edge Node: Change the Virtual Edge Node Description, Flow Exporter, Login Credentials, Site Label or Distribution Zone.